chovanecadam/cybersecurity/smb/creating-smb-share.md

 ### Impacket

-Impacket provides this [python script](https://github.com/SecureAuthCorp/impacket/blob/master/examples/smbserver.py) which creates new smb share.
-SMB2 support is experimental, but it provides options for password or NTLM authentication.
-In my experience it doesn't work well.
+Impacket provides this [python script](https://github.com/SecureAuthCorp/impacket/blob/master/examples/smbserver.py) which creates a new SMB share.
+SMB2 support is experimental, but it provides options for a password or an NTLM authentication.
+In my experience, it doesn't work well.

 # Creating new share on Windows

-There are two sets of permissions, filesystem permissions and CIFS share permissions.
+There are two sets of permissions, filesystem permissions, and CIFS share permissions.
 When accessing a share, both of these are evaluated and the stricter takes precedence.
-The best practise is to set CIFS permissions to "Everyone: Full Control" and manage permissions of files on filesystem level.
+The best practice is to set CIFS permissions to "Everyone: Full Control" and manage permissions of files on filesystem level.
 This way users can access the same files from SMB, RDP or WinRM.